PALoizeau/cbm-integration/README.md

 ## Steps to run the "full" test case with data replayed on Virgo at close to real bandwidth

-Same as for mFLES replay, except that the spm-run command is replaced with a command executed on virgo:
+Same as for mFLES replay, except that
+1. the spm-run command is replaced with a command executed on virgo:
 ```
 ssh -Y virgo-debian10.hpc.gsi.de
 cd <cbm-integration-folder>
 sbatch flesnet_replay_2022_ni.sbatch 2391 5557
 ```
+1. This command should be used to start the virgo job before running the topology, so that the timeslice source node can be changed in the xml file (check the node with `squeue -u $USER`)

 ### Logs